tngo0508/tngo0508.github.io/_posts/2026-03-22-saga-pattern-dotnet-microservices.md

     *   **Cyclic Dependencies:** Risk of services accidentally creating infinite event loops.
     *   **Lack of Central State:** Tracking the current status of a specific Saga (e.g., "Where is Order #123?") is challenging without querying every service.

+#### 3.1.1 Rollback in Choreography (Compensating Events)

+In a Choreography Saga, failure is just another event.
+Since there is no central orchestrator to trigger a rollback, the process is decentralized and relies on **Compensating Events**.

+1.  **Failure as a First-Class Event:** When a service cannot complete its local transaction (e.g., the Payment Service finds insufficient funds), it publishes a "Failure" event (like `PaymentFailed`).
+2.  **Reverse Flow of Responsibility:** Every service that completed a successful local transaction earlier in the chain must listen for these failure events.
+For instance, the **Order Service** must subscribe to `PaymentFailed` to update the order status to `Cancelled`.
+3.  **Compensating Transactions:** Each service is responsible for its own "undo" logic.
+The Payment Service doesn't tell the Order Service what to do; the Order Service *knows* what to do because it hears the `PaymentFailed` event.
+4.  **Implicit Knowledge:** This is the biggest challenge of Choreography.
+Each service must "know" which events from which downstream services indicate a failure that requires it to roll back its own local changes.

 ### 3.2 Orchestration (Command-Based)
 This approach is analogous to a conducted orchestra.
 A central **Orchestrator** manages the workflow and directs participants.